- Chapter 1 – First Three Days

-#13-14 On the far side of the left of the room, there is a bookcase against the wall that you can push/pull to the right.
-Do so to reveal a hidden hole with two Skulltulas.
+#13-14 On the west side of the room, there is a bookcase against the wall that you can push/pull to the right.
+Do so to reveal an alcove with two Skulltulas.

-#15 On the right side of the room, there are three small bookcases.
-Pull the outer ones away, then push/pull the middle one to either side to reveal a small hole.
+#15 On the north end of the room, there are three small bookcases.
+Pull the outer ones away, then push the middle one to either side to reveal a small hole.
 Use the Hookshot.

 On the right side of the room, there is a bookcase with some of the books missing from it.
 Use it like a ladder to jump along the tops of all the other bookcases.

-#16 Behind a painting, right side corner of the room.
+#16 Behind a painting, at the northwest corner of the room.

-#17 Along the ceiling on the right side of the room.
+#17 Along the ceiling on the north side of the room.

-#18 On top of a bookcase in the bottom left corner of the room.
+#18 On top of a bookcase at the southeast corner of the room.

-#19 Behind a painting on the left side of the room, in a small hole. use the Hookshot.
+#19 Behind a painting at the southwest part of the room, in a small hole. use the Hookshot.

 This is the storage room.
 It’s dank, dusty and covered in white blankets.
 Watch out for the big Skulltula in the center of the room.

-#20 Roll into the brown crate just right of the door.
+#20 Roll into the brown crate at the north end of the room.